halflumi/rust-advertisement/Hot-Patching in Rust.md

-Is hot-patching supported by Rust?
-How does one hot-patch Rust programs?
+How is hot-patching supported in Rust?

 How is hot-patching in Rust compared to that in C/C++?

 These are the questions we're hopefully able to answer in this report.

 ## Function Detour